How to Cut Liners Out of Running Shorts & Why You Should

 4.0 oz | $79 M’s | $69 W’s

 We love the wearing the Patagonia Multi Trails Shorts because they offer the best blend of stretch, comfort, breathability, and zippered pocket security.
-This is a great all-purpose pair of shorts that’s particularly good for hiking, but also great for running and athleisure use.
+This is a great all-purpose pair of shorts that’s particularly good for hiking, but also great for trail running and athleisure.
+Pro tip – cut the liners out and use your preferred underwear.
 Read our full-length Patagonia Multi-Trails Shorts Review.